EducationalTestingService/rsmtool/doc/evaluation.rst

 - Conditional score difference: percentage of variance in absolute error :math:`(M-H)` explained by subgroup membership when controlling for human score

-Please refer to the paper for the full description of this metrics.
+Please refer to the paper for full descriptions of these metrics.

-The fairness metrics are computed using :ref:`rsmtool.fairness_utils.get_fairness_analyses<fairness_api>`
+The fairness metrics are computed using :ref:`rsmtool.fairness_utils.get_fairness_analyses<fairness_api>`.

 .. _consistency_metrics:

 Human-human agreement
 ~~~~~~~~~~~~~~~~~~~~~~

-If :ref:`H2<h2>` values are available, RSMTool computes the following metrics of human-human agreement using only the :math:`N_2` responses with numeric values available for both :math:`H` and :math:`H2`.
+If scores from a second human (:ref:`H2<h2>`) are available, RSMTool computes the following additional metrics for human-human agreement using only the :math:`N_2` responses, including only responses that contain numeric values for both the :math:`H` and :math:`H2` columns.

 The computed metrics are available in the :ref:`intermediate file<rsmtool_consistency_files>` ``consistency``.